Widow selling a restaurant gift card so she can pay bills gets big surprise in Ohio

 On Saturday, Jeff Ruby sent its corporate driver and van to pick up Lovett and Wall along with Ishmael, Perry and their two wives.

-The group of six dined on steak and lobster and “enough sides to feed an army” before one more surprise was revealed to Lovett and Wall.
+The group of six dined on steak and lobster and “enough sides to feed an army” before revealing one more surprise to Lovett and Wall.

 Before the dinner, Perry started collecting donations for Lovett and Wall through Venmo.
 The Chowdown group raised $1,000 in two days.